Bridge Loan Calculator

 $110,000 covered by bridge loan

-The new home mortgage will be $640,000 (800,000 - 160,000 = 640,000).
-The selling price less the cash on hand and the mortgage money available leaves a short of $110,000.
-This is the amount covered by the bridge loan.
+The new home mortgage will be $640,000 (800,000 – 160,000 = 640,000).
+The selling price, less the cash on hand and the mortgage funds available, leaves a shortfall of $110,000.
+This amount is covered by the bridge loan.
 A bridge loan is typically an interest-only loan.
 This means you make only interest payments.
-The loan is also usually a short term loan offered at a higher interest rate.
-The idea is that once the first property is sold, the bridge loan will be paid off immediately from the $200,000 net proceeds from the sale of the first house.
+The loan is also usually short term and offered at a higher interest rate.
+The intent is that once the first property is sold, the bridge loan is paid off immediately from the $200,000 net proceeds from that sale.

-That's the background.
-This calculator will calculate your total payment for the primary new mortgage and the interest-only bridge loan payment.
-The bridge loan has no term for it is due when the closing occurs on the first house.
-The only thing you have to know about the bridge loan is the annual rate of interest you'll be charged.
+This is the background.
+This calculator will calculate your combined payment: the payment for the new primary mortgage and the interest-only bridge loan payment.
+The bridge loan does not have a fixed term because it is due when the first house closes.
+The only information you need for the bridge loan is the annual interest rate you will be charged.

-"Anticipated Bridge Loan Term? (#)" — Enter number of months you anticipate needing a bridge loan.
-That is, how many months you think it will be until you close on the property you are selling.
-This value does not impact the bridge loan amount.
-It impacts the payment schedule and charts.
+“Anticipated Bridge Loan Term? (#)” — Enter the number of months you expect to need the bridge loan.
+This is how many months you think it will be until you close on the property you are selling.
+This value does not affect the bridge loan amount.
+It affects the payment schedule and charts.

 This calculator makes these assumptions:

-- The bridge loan is an interest-only loan (payments never go toward principal)
+- The bridge loan is an interest-only loan (payments never reduce principal).

 Kenneth Bulas says: